Amateur Radio at the Deep Space Exploration Society

 Amateur Radio Announcement Board

-No new special events are scheduled at this time.
-We do sometimes operate casually, especially on some weekends.
+We sometimes operate on amateur radio casually, especially on some weekends.
 Also, some members like to participate in nets on 80 and 160 meters.
 If we operate digitally for a while, we may spot ourselves on the DX cluster.

 * * * *